isitsamgallon/Ashen-Campaign/content/Named Characters & Beasts/Ms. Adrei.md

+---
+tags:
+  - NPC
+Nation: Ehobel
+---

+### Overview
-Damsel in distress who fell for a bandit leader that robbed her in [[Ehobel]]
+The damsel in distress who fell for a bandit leader that robbed her in [[Ehobel]]